Natural Treatments To Clear Blocked Milk Ducts

 Find out how to naturally clear blocked milk ducts and what the difference is between a plugged duct and mastitis.

 Breast milk is undoubtedly the best for any baby but producing large volumes of milk isn’t all fun for mothers.
 In the first two to three months of breastfeeding, many mums experience flu-like symptoms and breast pain.
 They will also notice some reddened areas on the breasts.
-This is caused by blocked milk ducts that’s bordering on mastitis.
+This is caused by blocked milk ducts that are bordering on mastitis.
 So how do you clear blocked milk ducts?

-Most mothers think that mastitis and blocked milk ducts are the same thing.
+Most mothers think that mastitis and blocked milk ducts are the same things.
 Although their symptoms can be similar, these two breastfeeding dilemmas are different and how you clear blocked milk ducts would be different from mastitis.

 Mastitis is considered as an infection that’s prompted by a blocked milk duct while a blocked milk duct is just what it is – a blocked milk duct.
 When mastitis occurs, a mother’s breast isn’t just painful and reddened but abscesses could also be sighted.